buying approaches

 Markets and mazes

-The rise of auctions
+The rise of auctions and fairs

 Following the 1973 auction of the Robert C. Scull Collection at Sotheby Park Bernet, the art market changed, spurring financial speculation and glamorizing social mobility through “culture.”
 The art market was no longer “ordinary” retail.
 It was a tight, cozy commercial sector—with injections of celebrity, scandal, and exceptional wealth unleashed by Ronald Reagan’s tax cuts—until the expansion of art fairs and the more recent introduction of the Internet and technology in the 1990s.
 These were game-changers.